-- Absence of hair on all parts of the body as a congenital condition can also be a reason to consider eyelash surgery.
+The absence of hair on all parts of the body as a congenital condition can also be a reason to consider eyelash surgery.

-In recent times more and more people are looking to eyelash transplantation in order to get the eyelashes they want.
+In recent times more and more people are looking for eyelash transplantation in order to get the eyelashes they want.
 Such transplants are relatively new developments but are becoming increasingly popular as women covet the fuller eyelashes popular with celebrities.